meodai/sensible/README.md

 Wrap these elements in an element with the class `.l-grid`.
 Check out the [demo](http://codepen.io/meodai/pen/kzwAy?editors=011) .

-then best thing is, that they work like you would expect to:
+The best thing is that they work like you'd expect them to:

 ```css
 .l-one-whole { width: 100% }